 Adjustable driver panels allow for the sound of the K1000 to be tuned in a unique way.
 Drivers are mounted approximately 20 mm from the ear and are on swivels.
 The drivers can be rotated in parallel (in a traditional headphone orientation) to almost perpendicular (~70 degrees) to the ears.
-Rotating the panels changes the sound in openness, forwardness, spaciousness and how diffused the music sounds.
+Rotating the panels changes the sound in openness, forwardness, spaciousness, and how diffused the music sounds.

 This arrangement also allows for some time-delayed crosstalk of signals between the ears, like in a traditional speaker stereo playback, and removes the traditional ‘in the head’ listening experience of headphones.
-In addition, it allows for the entire outer ear to interact with the sound reproduction, which is how our brains interpret positional information.
+In addition, it allows for the entire outer ear to interact with sound reproduction, which is how our brains interpret positional information.

 Only work with stereo amplifier

 Unfortunately, current reviews identify issues with the age of the driver design.
-Compared to modern electrostatics, playback of fast and complex musical passages can get lost, losing separation and becoming congested, and the soundstage is relatively flat without much-perceived depth (regardless of the rotating driver).
+Compared to modern headphones, playback of fast and complex musical passages can get lost, losing separation and becoming congested, and the soundstage is relatively flat without much-perceived depth (regardless of the rotating driver).